timidri/washhub/README.md

 * No `metadata` support yet
 * `stream` or `exec` not supported because Github doesn't support that
 * non-authenticated operation not supported
-* Private repos not supported
+* Private repos not yet supported
 * You can hit Github API limits if you use `washhub` _a lot_

 ## Author